-This breakthrough could advance the development of next assistive technologies for people living with mobility impairments.
+This breakthrough could advance the development of next generation of assistive technologies for people living with mobility impairments.

 TORONTO–New research from the KITE Research Institute could lay the foundation for the next generation of assistive devices.